Own the Stack (So You Can Own Your Business)

 Measuring Integration Effectiveness

-Once you have moved to a vertically integrated system, the improvements should be measurable.
-Here are the metrics that matter:
+Once you have moved to vertical integration software, the improvements should be measurable.
+Here are the metrics that matter, along with how to track them:

 -